Back To The Future. Get The Picture? Profile of Photographer Adrian Cook

 A salient point he makes, for digital technology often robs people of the joy of a tactile, permanent visual record.
 “People don’t get it printed; you can’t hold it in your hands anymore.”

-three years ago and, even now, only a few people here create photos through this process, though it is fast growing in popularity within Europe and in the US.
+Even now, only a few people here create photos through this process, though it is fast growing in popularity within Europe and in the US.

 “It’s a really beautiful process, it’s all hands on, it’s a real craft,” Adrian says.
 This requires dedication and patience: one image can take around half an hour to create.
 Sizes range from about 2¼ inches square to about 10 x 8 inches, and they’re made on tin and glass – exactly the same way it was originally created.

 To ensure authenticity, Adrian has sourced all the original components: “Even the lenses I use are from 1865.
 I use all the same chemicals and have to make my own.”

 This process requires a dark room which is in his studio however, if he wants to go outdoors or on location, he’s created a charming as well as practical solution: a portable little dark room, specifically designed for shooting wet plates, in the form of a retro caravan that he drives around – recently well put to use as a featured activity at a music event.

 This ‘Back to The Future’ type of approach is the latest foray in a brilliant career: Over the years, Cook has become renowned for his sensitive as well as strong depictions.

 In his younger years of apprenticeship in London and New York, Cook assisted other famous photographers, taking images for Bert Stern (who is renowned for his Marilyn Monroe images) and Steven Kline (known for editorials with many celebrities including Madonna, Brad Pitt, Rihanna, Lady Gaga, Naomi Campbell and Kate Moss).